AlexanderReaper7/firefox-extras/README.md

 # Firefox Extras: Refined Findbar (centered, fixed, scalable)

-This repository provides a Firefox `chrome/` customization focused on a refined
+This repository provides a Firefox `chrome/` customization focused on a refined findbar.
-findbar:

-- Fixed and optionally centered positioning
-- Scale factor (e.g., 150%) including font-size and spacing
-- Side margin (defaults to float distance)
-- CI builds compiled CSS and attaches it to GitHub Releases (not committed to source)

-## Attribution

-- Based on and inspired by: https://github.com/ravindUwU/firefox-refined-findbar
+### Based on and inspired by: https://github.com/ravindUwU/firefox-refined-findbar

 ## Options (SCSS)